 Potential hazards: poison oak, cacti (know your local flora!), splinters (just kidding, but be gentle).

-Let’s be honest, drip drying or wiping with rocks can leave things a bit less than pristine down there.
-If you’re on a lightweight backpacking trip and only have one or two pairs of underwear, especially in an area without plentiful water sources at camp each night, it can be hard to keep clean – both ourselves and our underwear – despite our best efforts.
+Let’s be honest, some of these methods can leave things a bit less than pristine down there.
+Especially in an area without plentiful water sources at camp each night, it can be hard to keep clean – both ourselves and our underwear – despite our best efforts.